survivejs/webpack-book/manuscript/building/02_code_splitting.md

 The code above creates separate bundles to a request.
 If you wanted only one, you would have to use naming or define an intermediate module to `import`.

 W> The syntax works only with JavaScript after configuring it the right way.
-If you use another environment you may have to use alternatives covered in the following sections.
+If you use another environment, you may have to use alternatives covered in the following sections.

 T> [Webpack 4: import() and CommonJs](https://medium.com/webpack/webpack-4-import-and-commonjs-d619d626b655) article goes into detail on how `import()` works in different cases.

 T> There's an older syntax, [require.ensure](https://webpack.js.org/api/module-methods/#require-ensure).
 In practice the new syntax can cover the same functionality.
 See also [require.include](https://webpack.js.org/api/module-methods/#require-include).

-T> [webpack-pwa](https://github.com/webpack/webpack-pwa) illustrates the idea on a larger scale and discusses different shell based approaches.
+T> [webpack-pwa](https://github.com/webpack/webpack-pwa) illustrates the idea on a larger scale and discusses different shell-based approaches.
 You get back to this topic in the _Multiple Pages_ chapter.

 {pagebreak}